Ratchet & Clank: Rift Apart: Reception

 Ratchet & Clank: Rift Apart received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received "mighty" approval, being recommended by 93% of critics.

 IGNs Jonathon Dornbush praised the visuals of the game, saying that the animations and detailed models allowed "the entire cast to be more expressive than ever".
 Dornbush additionally felt the game's narrative reached the standards set by animated movies, comparing it favorably to Pixar "in its ability to tell an emotional story while also maintaining its excellent comedy."

 Kyle Orland of Ars Technica enjoyed the game's combat, feeling that the core gameplay loop of shooting and dodging enemy projectiles was solid.
 Orland mentioned that enemy variety could have been better, but felt that enemies were used to great effect with different combinations.
 He criticized the gameplay usage of rifts, saying that they were underutilized for a large portion of the game.

-Chris Carter of Destructoid praised the game's presentation, saying that "we’re at the point of playable Pixar."
+Chris Carter of Destructoid praised the game's presentation, saying that "we're at the point of playable Pixar."
 Carter praised the performances of the voices cast alongside the soundtrack.
 He also enjoyed how the new hardware reduced loading times and felt that Rift Apart utilized the DualSense controller well.

 Game Informers Andrew Reiner particularly commended the game's visuals, and the designs of the environment, adding that "it steals your eye with its stunning vistas, makes you care about the characters".
 Reiner made positive comments about the Rift Tether feature, stating that its inclusion in the game elevates the gameplay experience, that quite, "often wowing you with just how different the next world is compared to the one you are currently standing in."

 In a glowing review, Ryan Gilliam from Polygon wrote that Rift Apart was an impressive game that took advantage of the PlayStation 5 hardware.
-"But more importantly, it’s a great entry in a nearly two-decade-old franchise, offering fans more wacky weapons, clever writing, and fresh biomes to explore."
+"But more importantly, it's a great entry in a nearly two-decade-old franchise, offering fans more wacky weapons, clever writing, and fresh biomes to explore."

 GameSpots Steve Watts gave the game a positive review, praising the outstanding game presentation, inventive weaponry and smooth controls, adding that "Ratchet & Clank: Rift Apart is flashy and technically impressive without feeling self-important."